What do you think the five happiest states in this country to live in are?

 Yeah, but we're in a recovery out there.

-We're in a we're in a big time recovery.
+We're in a big-time recovery.

-Richard Cohen, Washington Post, dumping on President Obama, a leader without a cause, details coming up, but first you got to hear this.
+Richard Cohen, Washington Post, dumping on President Obama, a leader without a cause, details coming up.

-The fill-in co-host, the uh street sweetie, Aaron Burnett, spoke with Tina Brown about events during the year 2009.
+Tina Brown of the Daily Beast website, last Thursday on New Year's Eve, on the Today Show, the fill-in co-host, the street sweetie, Aaron Burnett, spoke with Tina Brown about events during the year 2009.

-And the street sweetie, Aaron Burnett said, What do you think was the most important moment of 2009?
+And the street sweetie, Aaron Burnett said, what do you think was the most important moment of 2009?

-Because, you know, you started the year with this huge festival of hope and renewal, and everything is going to be so different now.
+It's got to be that incredible inauguration of Obama because, you know, you started the year with this huge festival of hope and renewal and everything is going to be so different now.

-And from that moment, the sort of the Pandora's box open, and the rest of the year has been just this big discord and toxic atmosphere in politics and partisan divide and people shouting at each other and the tea parties and death panels and all of the stuff until we descend to the year where now where we just got the health care bill probably about to be passed with no Republican votes at all.
+And from that moment, the sort of the Pandora's box opened, and the rest of the year has been just this big discord and toxic atmosphere in politics and partisan divide and people shouting at each other and the tea parties and death panels and all of the stuff until we descend to the year where now where we just got the health care bill probably about to be passed with no Republican votes at all.

 I mean, that's actually delusional.